squire-bob/interpify/README.md

   - Temporary files are automatically cleaned up
   - No conversation logs or transcripts are retained
   - Room data is cleared from memory when sessions end
+  - No user preferences are stored between sessions
 - **Local Processing**: All audio processing happens in real-time and is never stored permanently
 - **Maximum Duration**: Audio clips are limited to 60 seconds for security
 - **File Size Limits**: A 10MB file size limit is enforced to prevent abuse